utkashd/k4/README.md

+# Why a company should like this

+- data privacy: deploy your own LLM (full privacy) or trust an API provider to not store the API queries
+- customizable and extensible for company-specific use-cases
+- because this is self-hosted, not subject to many complex regulations that ruin the experience or add a bunch of costs. internal tools can sometimes win
+- deployed in and only accessible through your private cloud; no unauthorized devices or users can even see it, let alone attempt to log in
+- no contract renewal pains, no switching costs from me

 Authentication

 - [ ] Switch to refresh token + short-lived access token
 - [ ] hash user passwords

 - [ ] documentation
   - [ ] setup guide (improve names of entities)
 - [ ] improve hass tool store:
   - [x] summary
   - [ ] test vacuum, climate, media controls. find other stuff worth testing
 - [x] tear out factoid stuff for now
 - display chat history
 - [ ] deployment
   - [ ] single docker container
   - [ ] docker compose
 - [x] display system messages

 - address all code TODOs
 - improve css/styling
 - remove the websocket proxy
 - improve tool store: include summary of tools available
 - auth for users? (use something more secure and out-of-the-box, like google?)
 - fix websocket bugs
 - avoid race conditions with file io stuff
 - option to keep gpt home running (uses more memory, less compute)
 - better device/entity descriptions (it keeps thinking that smart plugs are light switches)
 - make easily extensible. marketplace for additional features
 - avoid assertions in python backend
 - first-time flow for setting system message (pronouns, "act as X character" nonsense)

 Things I've learned

 - docker: more comfortable with command line, better understanding of containers, images, etc. more comfortable with writing dockerfiles
 - SQL: prepared statements, connection pools
 - FastAPI + Uvicorn, async-await w python
 - Basic React webapp
 - python package management (with uv)

 # GptHome